2.4.1 Students of New Faculty: Policy

 Appointment of these students into nonmatriculated Stanford graduate student status requires the approval of the incoming faculty member, that faculty member’s Stanford department chair and school dean, and Stanford’s Office of the Vice Provost for Graduate Education, as well as the department and the graduate dean’s office of the student’s home institution.
 Students must be appointed to a Stanford degree program, regardless of the faculty member’s primary Stanford appointment.

-Approval for these appointments is documented by means of an institutional Affiliation Agreement for Students of New Faculty at Stanford University - Part 1: Affiliation Agreement identifying the student(s) and describing the arrangements for their appointment at Stanford.
+Approval for these appointments is documented by means of an institutional Students of New Faculty at Stanford University - Part 1: Affiliation Agreement identifying the student(s) and describing the arrangements for their appointment at Stanford.
 The Students of New Faculty at Stanford University - Part 2: Student Addendum to this agreement, completed for each student, specifies the timing of the appointment and the sources of financial support, if any, for each student.
 Because these students will enroll in the appropriate TGR course each quarter, their appointments should start on a date coinciding with the start of an academic quarter at Stanford (see discussion of enrollment below).

 Students are appointed into this status for one year at a time, up to a limit of three years.
 The Stanford degree program in which the student is appointed may request extensions beyond the third year.
 Approval for extensions requires the concurrence of the Stanford school dean’s office and the Office of the Vice Provost for Graduate Education, along with the appropriate office(s) at the student’s home institution.